garfieldbanks/MonsterSanctuaryMods/README.md

 ### Level Caps
 - Custom level cap for your monsters and enemies.
-- `I changed this to set monster level to current player max monster level.`
+- Also has an in-game option to set monster level to current player max monster level.

 ### NG+ Options
 - Various options when starting a New Game+
-- `I added options to clear inventory and monsters.`
+- Also has options to clear inventory and monsters.

 ### Random Randomizer
-- Randomize random encounters and chests' content in Randomizer mode.
+- Same mod as the one by eradev except for a few bug fixes.
+- Fixes the issue of the original mod which prevented blog burg chambers from opening.
-- `I added a fix to check if the item is null and the chest has no gold to prevent essential items being randomized.`
+- Fixes the issue of the original mod which prevented certain essential items from being received.

 ### Shift Color Name
 - Change the monster name's color depending of its shift in certain screens.
-- `I added a fix for unshifted monsters when donating to the monster army.`
+- Fixes a bug of the original mod for unshifted monsters when donating to the monster army.

 ### Start Button Confirm
 - Allow pressing a button to move the cursor of the rename window to the confirm button.

 ### Hatch Max Level Eggs
 - Changes the level eggs are hatched at to equal your highest level monster, instead of highest level monster minus two.

+### Mods Menu
+- All my mods use this to be able to toggle on/off in-game.

 ### Credits
 - https://github.com/Eradev/MonsterSanctuaryMods